 Beach Town House has continued to be a prominent and well-loved building in Vancouver’s West End.

-It has been the home of many prominent people, and the local society columns regularly mentioned events in the lives of the building’s residents.
+It became the home of many prominent people, and the local society columns regularly mentioned events in the lives of the building’s residents.

 Edward McWhinney (1924-2015), a legal scholar and member of the Canadian parliament, lived in Beach Town House for many years.